Residency for Tuition Purposes

 Your residency status (whether you are a California resident or not) determines whether your tuition and fees will be charged at a California-resident or nonresident rate.
 Our campus residency and fee coordinator determines that status based on information you provide in your Statement of Legal Residence.
 Access to the Statement of Legal Residence is provided through MyUCR to all students who have completed the Statement of Intent to Register (SIR).

-- August 1st is the deadline to submit requested residency documents for students admitted for fall 2023.
+- December 1st is the deadline to submit requested residency documents for students admitted for winter 2024.

 - Rescission of Temporary Amendments to Residency Policy.